Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 c.
 Best Time to Visit

 November to April for calm seas essential for water activities.
-December-February peak with lively New Year scene.
-Some businesses close May-October monsoons.
+December-February peaks with a lively New Year scene.
+Some businesses close during May-October monsoons.

 d.
 Nearby Islands You Can Visit

-Koh Adang rises directly north – large mountainous island with hiking trails and deserted beaches 10 minutes by longtail.
+Koh Adang rises directly north.
+Large, mountainous island with hiking trails and empty beaches, just 10 minutes by longtail.

 Koh Rawi offers beautiful uninhabited beaches on snorkeling tours.